mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 ## Routing

-OK, so our presenter is ready, now let's implement the routing.
+OK, so our Presenter is ready, now let's implement the Routing.
 Let's start with using Android Studio auto-fix to implement stubbed methods from the contract:

 ```kotlin
 class LoginRouting : BaseRxRouting<Activity>(), LoginContract.Routing {